nickwilders/project_2/0_README.md

 <h2>Welcome to my Linear Regression project!</h2>
 <br>
 For my project, I chose to examine Broadway musicals that have film counterparts, specifically the relationship between film performance and the average weekly gross of a Broadway show.
 This can include blockbuster musicals with film adaptations (Phantom Of The Opera, Mamma Mia!), stage musicals that are adapted from film (Legally Blonde, Big) or movies that became musicals that became movies once again (Footloose, Hairspray).
 Recorded versions of live performances (Hamilton) were not included - only adaptations.
+For a qualitative analysis of this project, and further insight into why data purity was a huge concern, please check out my <a href="https://towardsdatascience.com/data-purity-why-it-makes-or-breaks-a-project-3-easy-ways-to-ensure-it-a55b3e869ae0">Towards Data Science article</a>.
 <br>
 <br>
 In this repository, you will find three Jupyter notebooks: